 - Emerging security challenges, such as those related to cyber defence, energy security and maritime security, including counter-piracy;

 NATO's partnerships began in 1990, when, at the London Summit, NATO pledged to "extend… the hand of friendship" to its former adversaries in the Cold War.
-This soon led to the creation of cooperation structures, such as the North Atlantic Cooperation Council in 1991.
+This soon led to the creation of cooperation structures, such as the North Atlantic Cooperation Council in 1991 (which was replaced by the Euro-Atlantic Partnership Council in 1997).
 In January 1994, the Partnership for Peace was launched, NATO's first formal partnership programme, focused on NATO's neighbours in Europe and the former Soviet Union.
 The same year, Allies launched the Mediterranean Dialogue for its Mediterranean neighbours.
 In 2004, Allies launched the Istanbul Cooperation Initiative for Gulf countries, and over the years, through cooperation in NATO missions and operations, NATO developed and built relations with partners further across the globe.

-The Berlin policy decisions opened up the possibility for new forms of political dialogue with partners, including through more flexible “30+n" formats (thematic or event-driven), and are used, on a case-by-case basis, to enhance consultation on security issues of common concern and cooperation in priority policy areas, such as counter-piracy and cyber defence.
-The 2011 policy also opened up the possibility of developing deeper relations with partners across the globe as well as key global actors and other new interlocutors across the globe which share the Allies' interest in peaceful international relations but have no individual programme of cooperation with NATO.
+The Berlin policy decisions opened up the possibility for new forms of political dialogue with partners, including through more flexible "31+n" formats (thematic or event-driven).
+These flexible formats are used, on a case-by-case basis, to enhance consultation on security issues of common concern and cooperation in priority policy areas, such as counter-piracy and cyber defence.
+The 2011 policy also opened up the possibility of developing deeper relations with partners across the globe as well as key global actors and other new interlocutors across the globe that share the Allies' interest in peaceful international relations but have no individual programme of cooperation with NATO.
 A number of partners across the globe have since joined NATO's partnerships community; most recently, Colombia became a partner in 2017.

-At the Wales Summit in September 2014, NATO leaders endorsed two important initiatives to reinforce the Alliance's commitment to the core task of cooperative security: the Partnership Interoperability Initiative, and the Defence and Related Security Capacity Building Initiative.
+At the 2014 Wales Summit, NATO Leaders endorsed two important initiatives to reinforce the Alliance's commitment to the core task of cooperative security: the Partnership Interoperability Initiative, and the Defence and Related Security Capacity Building Initiative.
 The first initiative was designed to reinforce NATO's ability to provide security with partners in future, through interoperability; while the second was more focused on helping countries, upon request, to provide for their own security, by strengthening their defence and related security institutions and capacity.

-At the Warsaw Summit in 2016, Allies underlined that they seek to contribute more to the efforts of the international community in projecting stability and strengthening security outside NATO territory.
+At the 2016 Warsaw Summit, Allies underlined that they seek to contribute more to the efforts of the international community in projecting stability and strengthening security outside NATO territory.

-At the Brussels Summit in 2018, Allies committed to further strengthening NATO's role in this regard, helping partners, upon request, to build stronger defence institutions, improve good governance, enhance resilience, provide for their own security, and more effectively contribute to the fight against terrorism.
+At the 2018 Brussels Summit, Allies committed to further strengthening NATO's role in this regard, helping partners, upon request, to build stronger defence institutions, improve good governance, enhance resilience, provide for their own security, and more effectively contribute to the fight against terrorism.
 The investments in partners' security contribute to Alliance security overall and partnerships continue to be essential to the way NATO works in addressing security challenges.